Truck mix Truck Tralier Truck Truck Truck JCB

 Brick Stairs

 Brick stars are not very common, except at the entrance.
-However, , brick stairs of single straight flight are often made in village houses.
-The stair consists of either solid wall, or also, arched openings may be left for obtaining storage space.
-Hence these may be faced with stone slabs.
-Alternatively, these steps may be cement plastered at the top of treads and side of rises.
+However, brick stairs of a single straight flight are often made in village houses.
+The stair consists of either a solid wall or also, arched openings may be left for obtaining storage space.
+Hence, these may be faced with stone slabs.
+Alternatively, these steps may be cement plastered at the top of treads and sides of rises.

 Metal Stairs

 Stairs of mild steel or cast iron are used only as emergency stairs.
-They are not common in residential and public buildings, though the are strong and fire resistant.
-This is because they are not good looking and also, they make lot of noise when used by users.
-They are commonly used in factories godowns, workshops, etc. In its simple form, a metal stair consists of rolled steel stringers (mostly channel section), to which angle irons are welded or riveted and steel plates are used as treads.
-Another form of metal stairs commonly used are the spiral stairs.
+They are not common in residential and public buildings, though they are strong and fire-resistant.
+This is because they are not good-looking and also, they make a lot of noise when used by users.
+They are commonly used in factories, workshops, etc. In its simple form, a metal stair consists of rolled steel stringers (mostly channel section), to which angle irons are welded or riveted, and steel plates are used as treads.
+Another form of metal stairs commonly used is the spiral stairs.

 Also read: Requirements of A Good Stair for A Building